Updated · Jul 01, 2022

 Women are gradually finding their way inside STEM companies.
 More and more opportunities are becoming available for female undergraduates.

-Given the rising need for software engineers and web developers, it is hardly surprising that the world is making more space for women in STEM.
+Given the rising need for software engineers and web developers, it is hardly surprising that the world is making more space for women in such industries.

 Let’s see some of the latest trends in women’s relationship with technology: